Canadian Bombshell Danielle Knudson Pops Out Of Her Bikini In Ultra-Hot Instagram Video

 “I’m hooked,” commented one ardent fan, adding a trio of flattering emoji for emphasis.

-Danielle’s trip to Italy comes just two weeks after the Canadian model enjoyed a quick but lavish get-away in Portugal.
+Danielle’s trip to Italy comes just two weeks after the Canadian model enjoyed a quick but lavish getaway in Portugal.
 In early September, Danielle traveled to Lisbon to attend a friend’s wedding and shared some mind-blowing bikini shots from the picturesque location, as reported by The Inquisitr at the time.